PR, Marketing and Advertising Careers

 Preparing Your Application Materials

 In the creative industries, you may be required to have a portfolio or “book” of your best work or a website that doubles as your portfolio.
-You may also need to have a visual resume, either as a supplement to your traditional resume or instead of it.
-Be sure to research the application requirements in your industry.
-Free virtual tools for designing a portfolio include WIX, Behance and Crevado.
+You may also need a visual resume, either instead of or as a supplement to your traditional resume.
+According to Acadium:

 Applying